RomanDzhaparydze/digitalsystems_tests_spring2022/ex1/README.md

 * Inside ModelSim run:
     * cd < your folder path >
     * vlib work
-    * for each tcl file in the folder run:
+* For each tcl file in the folder run:
     * source < tcl file name >
     * look at the prints on the ModelSim transcript